rafael-santiago/tulip/doc/CODESTYLE.md

 Use parenthesis to exactly communicate your intentions about the expression.

-Try to use ``ANSI C`` the ``Posix``'s part relevant for us.
+Try to use ``ANSI C``, the ``Posix``'s part relevant for us.
 Maybe someone, somewhere, over some unknown rainbow wants to compile it.
-Let's make life easier for these people as much as we can.
+Let's make life easier for these lovelly obstinate people as much as we can.

 Use blank spaces to separate the things logically.